Kaysims/Grip-Club/README.md

 </details><br />

-3. When the original lighthouse test was run the SEO came back as 89 points.
+3. When the original lighthouse test was run the SEO returned as 89 points.
 The reason for this was an error with the meta description.
 I had misspelled the word description incorrectly.
 This is now fixed and is no longer an error.

 <details><summary><b>SEO Bug Found</b></summary>